huggingface/optimum-habana/examples/summarization/README.md

 This directory contains examples for finetuning and evaluating transformers on summarization tasks.

-`run_summarization.py` is a lightweight example of how to download and preprocess a dataset from the [🤗 Datasets](https://github.com/huggingface/datasets) library or use your own files (jsonlines or csv), then fine-tune T5 on it.
+`run_summarization.py` is a lightweight example of how to download and preprocess a dataset from the [🤗 Datasets](https://github.com/huggingface/datasets) library or use your own files (jsonlines or csv), then fine-tune T5 (or) predict using BART on it.

 For custom datasets in `jsonlines` format please see: https://huggingface.co/docs/datasets/loading_datasets.html#json-files.
 You will also find examples of these below.